abdrau26/MS-Excel-VBA-Record-Sorter/README.md

 - MS excel file is 002 SortingRecords.xlsm
 - here we will sort data using VBA code.
+- the sorting VBA has been generated using `Record Macro`
 - Excel sheet is `SORT RECORDS`.
 - Columns are `Division` `Category` `Jan` `Feb` `Mar` `Total`
 - The first step is to create user input box using VBA code